 The founding members were Cutler Umbach, John Kwader, Ken Twergo and that attorney who met with Dr. Huffman; Steve Millemann.
 Steve has been engaged with the Land Trust ever since its inception and still acts as pro bono legal advisor to the trust.

 The next five years brought a new easement every year, and by 2007 there were 11 easements in four different counties.
 2008 brought a downturn in the land trust world and PLT went through a stagnant period and an eventual rebirth with a reinvigorated board.
-2017 brought change from having an all-volunteer board to adding our first paid staff member.
+2017 brought change from having an all-volunteer board to adding a paid staff member.
 Craig Utter joined PLT as Executive Director and has been a tireless advocate for open space since.
 With the current flood of people moving to rural areas PLT has its hands full with new easements, public education and partnering with other groups to make sure that we retain these wonderful lands that surround us.